What is it that gives a musical scale that special "color" of sound?

 The scales gives the characteristic sounds of different styles of music.

-You know how we may think of major scales having a "happy" sound and minor scales a "sad" sound.
+You may know how we sometimes think of major scales as having a "happy" sound and minor scales a "sad" sound.

 Throughout time, scales, tonalities, or modes have been used to compose music for different purposes.
 War, religious ceremonies, work songs, love songs, party songs...

 The impact of the particular music on people’s feelings has at times been taken extremely seriously.
 In ancient Greece for example, during the time of Aristotle and Plato, certain scales were encouraged and others were not- since the music was considered to have a huge impact on people’s ethics or morale!

 In Indian classical music the scales are called “Ragas”.
 Each Raga has a specific purpose, for example it should be played at a certain time of the day; like sunrise or sunset, or during different seasons.

 In traditional music all over the world the music scale is often improvised over as an introduction to the piece, to introduce the mode or the tonality.